 Paul Vandeventer retired as President & CEO of Los Angeles-based Community Partners in late 2021, a nonprofit he co-founded with gifted attorney Albert R. Rodriguez.
 Over 30 years, he and his leadership team designed and built the organization into a nationally recognized model for incubating civic and social enterprises, achieving budgetary self-sufficiency at business year six and stepping down from leadership of a 1,000-employee venture with $82 million in FY21 revenues and a $6 million operating surplus to strengthen the hand-off to his successor.
 Paul’s expertise includes working alongside stakeholders to design high-functioning, multi-organization networks; advising established executives and start-up entrepreneurs on anticipating, meeting and mastering critical organizational inflection points; trouble-shooting on functional challenges in dynamic organizational settings; and, guiding leaders on ways to advance their organizational influence through relationships across the civic sphere.
 He presently provides a small portfolio of leaders with counsel, advice, goal support and wayfinding guidance.

-Brian is the Co-Founder and Director of the Impact Venture Credit platform at Aegon Asset Management, a global multidisciplinary asset manager, which focuses on investing in early to growth stage companies with a thesis around solving the world’s most pressing issues related to the environment and society.
-Purpose: better the planet + people via technologies across the built environment, clean energy, advanced materials, and the blue economy.
-Brian joined Aegon in 2017 to lead the design, development, and scaling of numerous global investment businesses, with a specific emphasis on sustainability and impact-related solutions and is the co-chair of Aegon’s US Social Responsibility Community.
-Prior to Aegon, Brian spent a decade at Congress Asset Management in Boston as a member of the private equity and venture capital investment committee, and head of product strategy, deploying in excess of $1 billion to innovative fund managers and companies on behalf of numerous institutional pension and union clients.
-Brian is an active member of the Top Tier Impact global association and Impact Capital Managers.
-Brian holds a BSBA from Thomas Edison State University and an MBA from The University of Massachusetts
+Brian is the Co-Founder and Director of the Climate Ventures platform at Aegon Asset Management, investing in climate tech companies with a thesis around solving the world’s most pressing issues related to the environment and society.
+Purpose: better the planet + people via technologies across areas of the built environment, decarbonization, electrification and advanced materials.
+Brian joined Aegon in 2017 to lead the design, development, and scaling of numerous global investment businesses, with a specific emphasis on sustainability and impact-related solutions and is the co-chair of Aegon’s US Social Responsibility Committee.
+Prior to Aegon, Brian spent a decade at Congress Asset Management in Boston investing in private equity and venture capital and was head of product strategy, deploying in excess of $1 billion across innovative ventures.
+Brian is a member of The Milken Institute’s Young Leaders Circle and a startup mentor to the gener8tor sustainability program.

 Jake Winebaum is an entrepreneur, investor and advisor to early stage technology and health care companies.
 He is currently co-founder and executive chairman of Applied Cognition.
 Prior to Applied Cognition, he was founder and CEO of Brighter, a healthcare price and quality transparency service (acquired by Cigna), Business.com (acquired by RH Donnelley) and co-founder of the internet incubator eCompanies which founded several successful companies, including Jamdat (acquired by Electronic Arts), USBX (acquired by Imperial Capital), and Boingo (WIFI).